Sixth National Government of New Zealand: 2024

 As part of the Government's cost-cutting measures, the Ministry of Education halted 100 school building projects in late July 2024 in order to save NZ$2 billion.
 Several school leaders including Beach Haven School principal Stephanie Thompson, Burnside High School principal Scott Haines and Ashburton College principal Simon Coleman expressed concerns that these cutbacks would affect plans to upgrade dilapidated facilities and expand classroom space to accommodate more students.

 On 30 July, the Government set aside NZ$216 million in order to pay for tax cuts it might need to fund tax cuts for heated tobacco products.
 That same day, Parliament passed legislation reinstating the requirement for local referendums on the establishment or "ongoing use" of Māori wards and constituencies.
-While National, ACT and NZ First supported the bill, it was opposed by the Labour, Green, and Māori parties.
-Councils that have already established a Māori ward without a referendum are now required to hold a binding poll alongside the 2025 local elections or to disestablish them.
+While National, ACT and NZ First supported the bill, it was opposed by the Labour, Green, and Māori parties.|Councils that have already established a Māori ward without a referendum are now required to hold a binding poll alongside the 2025 New Zealand local elections or to disestablish them.

 On 2 August, Attorney-General Judith Collins confirmed that the Government would not progress eight of the 44 recommendations of the "Royal Commission of Inquiry into the Terrorist Attack on Christchurch Mosques" including creating a new national intelligence and security agency, establishing an advisory group on counter-terrorism, instituting mandatory reporting of firearms injuries and amending the Crimes Act 1961 to criminalise inciting religious or racial disharmony.

 On 4 August, Stanford and Luxon announced a "Maths Action Plan" including a new mathematics curriculum from 2025, twice-annual maths assessments, funding for teaching professional development, and raising maths entry requirements for new teachers.
 In response, the New Zealand Educational Institute expressed concerns that rapid changes to the maths and literacy curriculum and the short teaching training timeframe would strain the workforce without delivering on its goals.

 On 8 August, Local Government Minister Simeon Brown announced that council-controlled organisations would be able to borrow money for water infrastructure through the Local Government Funding Agency.
 On 9 August, Immigration New Zealand announced that they would be raising a range of visa fees from 1 October in line with the National Government's policy of shifting the visa processing system towards a "user-pay system" in order to reduce taxes.
 That same day, the Ministry of Social Development announced that it would tighten emergency housing eligibility criteria and obligations from 26 August as part of Government policy to reduce the usage of motels as emergency housing.